dhis2/dhis2-docs/src/commonmark/en/content/developer/apps.md

 installation directly through the user interface at runtime.
 A packaged app is a ZIP file with an [app manifest](http://www.w3.org/2008/webapps/manifest/) in its root directory.
 The manifest must be named `manifest.webapp`.
-A throrough description of apps can be obtained [here](https://developer.mozilla.org/en-US/Apps/Quickstart).
+A thorough description of apps can be obtained [here](https://developer.mozilla.org/en-US/Apps/Quickstart).